 The Permian, Bakken, and Eagle Ford represent almost 60% of total US crude production today.
-The expected 12 month declines for underlying production in those plays is estimated to be 37%, 36% and 38%, respectively, at this time.
+The expected 12 month declines for underlying production in those plays are estimated to be 37%, 36%, and 38%, respectively, at this time.
 If all drilling and completion activity ceased in these plays, over the next twelve months production would decline by 2.7 MMb/d.

 Will any of these base declines translate into actual declines based on the current rig count?
 Modeling the activity necessary to maintain current production in each of the plays through 2020 shows that only the STACK has a rig count that is below the rig count necessary to maintain production.

 Despite higher relative base declines, the PRB and DJ are on a trajectory to grow based on the current rig count.

 But will more rigs come out of the field?
 How long can producers hold out at current prices?
 What role does well productivity play in these projections?
 For these answers and more, request a sample of our Upstream Outlook service.
 This month’s Upstream Outlook features a spotlight feature on the impact of well spacing in the Permian and a drilldown on activity in East Texas.